On voting

 The electoral college is absurd

-The median U.S. voter has roughly a ~1 in 1 billion chance of swinging the election, whereas Pennsylvania voters have about a 1 in 6 million chance of swinging the election.
-In other words, the median U.S. voter is worth roughly ~0.5% of a Pennsylvanian.
+The median U.S. voter has roughly a 1 in 1 billion chance of swinging the election.
+A Pennsylvanian has about a 1 in 6 million chance.
+That makes the median voter worth about 0.5% of a Pennsylvanian.
+Whatever your feelings on the Electoral College, that’s a pretty weird system.

 What can I do in $NON_SWING_STATE?

-If you live in a state where your EV is ~$0, not all hope is lost; there are a few ways you can still have agency:
+If you live in a state where your EV is ~$0, not all hope is lost.

+Talk to your cousin.
 If you live in Oklahoma, your vote is worth ~43 cents.
-If you spend ten minutes on the phone convincing your cousin in Pennsylvania to vote, you have just performed a 180,000x force multiplier on your democratic power.
+If you spend ten minutes on the phone convincing your cousin in Pennsylvania to vote, you’ve just performed a 180,000x force multiplier on your democratic power.

-In a local toss-up election with 10,000 voters, there is about a 1 in 125,000 chance of a tie – much more probable that your vote makes a difference.
-Moreover, since voter turnout is lower in local elections, political activism efforts become significantly more impactful.
+Vote locally.
+In a local toss-up election with 10,000 voters, there’s about a 1 in 125,000 chance of a tie – orders of magnitude more probable than swinging a presidential race.
+Lower turnout means your activism goes further too.

 Conclusion